 • Drain off the liquid from the can of diced tomatoes with green chilies and discard the liquid.
 Add the tomatoes and chilies from the can to the food processor.

-• Add the fire roasted diced tomatoes with their juices from the can to the food processor, along with the remaining salsa ingredients.
+• Add the fire roasted diced tomatoes with their juices from the can to the food processor, along with the remaining salsa ingredients (start with a small amount of lime juice and add more, to taste).

 • Pulse until the salsa reaches your desired consistency.

-• Taste salsa on a chip and adjust the lime juice, salt, or sugar as needed.
+• Taste salsa on a tortilla chip and adjust the lime juice, salt, or sugar as needed.

 Notes